rpmuller/ePubs/WesternPhilosophy.md

 called a substance.
 This secondary sense seems indefensible, and opened the door, in later writers, to much bad metaphysics.

-The Posterior Analytics is a work largely concerned with a question which must trouble any deductive theory, namely: How are first premisses obtained?
+_The Posterior Analytics_ is a work largely concerned with a question which must trouble any deductive theory, namely: How are first premisses obtained?
 Since deduction must start from somewhere, we must begin with something unproved, which must be known otherwise than by demonstration.
 I shall not give Aristotle's theory in detail, since it depends upon the notion of essence.
 A definition, he says, is a statement of a thing's essential nature.
-The notion of essence is an intimate part of every philo- sophy subsequent to Aristotle, until we come to modern times.
+The notion of essence is an intimate part of every philosophy subsequent to Aristotle, until we come to modern times.
 It is, in my opinion, a hopelessly muddle-headed notion, but its historical importance requires us to say something about it.

 The "essence" of a thing appears to have meant "those of its properties which it cannot change without losing its identity."
 Socrates may be sometimes happy, sometimes sad; sometimes well, sometimes ill.
 Since he can change these properties without ceasing to be Socrates, they are no part of his essence.
 But it is supposed to be of the essence of Socrates that he is a man, though a Pythagorean, who believes in transmigration, will not admit this.
 In fact, the question of "essence" is one as to the use of words.
-We apply the same name, on different occasions, to somewhat different occurrences, which .we regard as manifesta- tions of a single "thing" or "person."
+We apply the same name, on different occasions, to somewhat different occurrences, which .we regard as manifestations of a single "thing" or "person."
 In fact, however, this is only a verbal convenience.
 The "essence" of Socrates thus consists of those properties in the absence of which we should not use the name "Socrates."
 The question is purely linguistic: a word may have an essence, but a thing cannot.

-223

-WESTERN PHILOSOPHICAL THOUGHT

-The conception of "substance," like that of "essence, 11 is a transference to metaphysics of what is only a linguistic convenience.
+The conception of "substance," like that of "essence," is a transference to metaphysics of what is only a linguistic convenience.
 We find it convenient, in describing the world, to describe a certain number of occurrences as events in the life of "Socrates,"